 Dance is a universal language.
 It gives a sense of liberty while also encouraging self-discovery.
 Dancing has the power to change our relationship with our own body by helping us have a more positive view towards others and ourselves.

 Walking, driving and riding seem to be the only things one can do on a street.
 It is a codified place where bodies move in a homogenous way and have little room for spontaneity.
 In this context, dancing in the street becomes a political act.
 We Can Dance was designed to push people out of their comfort zone and to allow them to be surprised by the magic of an impromptu dance in a public space.

-We Can Dance is inspired McLarena, a Daily piece created as a tribute to Canadian filmmaker Norman Mclaren.
+We Can Dance is an adaptation of McLarena, a Daily piece created as a tribute to Canadian filmmaker Norman Mclaren.
 This version of the project travelled in many cities with a choreography taken from his 1964 movie Canon.